 What is judgement?

 No matter what we say about this topic, it would not be complete if we do not cover what judgment is.
 You have likely heard it misused.
-You have probably been in a courtroom or at the very least seen it in a movie or some television program.
+You have probably been in a courtroom or at least seen it in a movie or television.
 Various conditions have to be met before we can say something is judgment.
 It is not that difficult to wrap our heads around.

 1. Was there some perceived wrong done?